Director: Simon Stone

 What The Dig lacks in its pace, it makes up for with its strong characters and interesting plot

 The Dig is based on a true story that occurs just before World War 2.
 Basil Brown is hired by Mrs. Pretty to excavate the mounds situated behind her home.
-They struggle to agree which mound to dig up, as Mrs. Pretty doesn’t want to pay to have them all explored.
+They struggle to agree on which mound to dig up, as Mrs. Pretty doesn’t want to pay to have them all explored.
 Although Mrs. Pretty has a gut feeling about one of the mounds, Basil chooses another one and sticks with it until he gets trapped by the dirt.
-At this point he reluctantly agrees to switch and the real story begins
+At this point, he reluctantly agrees to switch and the real story begins

 The Dig features two main characters: Basil Brown and Edith Pretty.
 Brown is an excavator; however, he has no formal training.
 He was instead trained by his father, who was trained by his father before him.
 Even without formal training, Brown is a capable individual who is a master in his craft.
 He is able to deduce the antiquity of objects better than even professional archeologists.
 Edith Pretty, on the other hand, is the woman who hired Brown to excavate on her land.
 Pretty is a widow and lives in a big house with her son.
-Although she puts on a brave front, Pretty suffers from heart problems that stemmed from her childhood.
+Although she puts on a brave front, Pretty suffers from heart problems that stem from her childhood.

 All in all, I thought this was a solid historical drama that if you are in the right mood I would recommend.
 So hop on Netflix and see what you think.